smplayer-dev/mpv/DOCS/man/options.rst

     Print version string and exit.

 ``--no-config``
-    Do not load default configuration files.
+    Do not load default configuration or any user files.
 This prevents loading of both the user-level and system-wide ``mpv.conf`` and ``input.conf`` files.
-Other configuration files are blocked as well, such as resume playback files.
+Other user files are blocked as well, such as resume playback files and cache files.

     .. note::